egelke/aarch64/01. HelloWorld/README.md

     ldr x0, label
 ```

-Unfortunately when you try this on Windows you will get an "unsupported on COFF targets" error.
+Unfortunately, when you try this on Windows you will get an "unsupported on COFF targets" error.
 Not sure why, but it isn't working so we can't use it here.
 Pity, because it would be very useful.
-Instead we need to resolve to the following alternative:
+Instead we need to resort to using this alternative:

 ```asm
     ldr x0, =label